 Model performance

-Relative performance metrics, estimated through bootstrapped resampling, suggest that the model tends to deviate a 3.4% (CI95%[3.06, 3.81]) from the observed RRi data.
+Estimated through bootstrapped resampling, relative performance metrics suggest that the model tends to deviate a 3.4% (CI95%[3.06, 3.81]) from the observed RRi data.
 This is equivalent to a 32.6 ms in the RRi scale (CI95%[30.01, 35.77]).
 Additionally, the bootstrapped R2 indicates that the model explains 0.868 (CI95%[0.834, 0.895]) of the total variance observed in RRi.

 Residuals analysis showed that the estimated partial correlation function (ACF) from the model residuals indicates a correlation among non-explained errors greater than 0.1 up to the 5th lag.
-However, the partial ACF is significant (CI-wise) and strictly positive or negative up to the second lag.
+However, the partial ACF is significant (CI-wise) and strictly positive or negative until the second lag.
 Correlations among model residuals against other time indices remained insignificant (see Figure 6).

 Model parameters sensitivity